stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 purrs of gratitude from all sides.
 Consulting with the generals, he prepared a plan of instant action which involved marching at once upon the zoog council and other known strongholds of zoogs; forestalling their surprise attacks and forcing them to terms before the mobilisation of their army of invasion.
-Thereupon without a moment&rsquo;s loss that great ocean of cats flooded the enchanted wood and surged around the council tree and the great stone circle.
+Thereupon without a moment's loss that great ocean of cats flooded the enchanted wood and surged around the council tree and the great stone circle.
 Flutterings rose to panic pitch as the enemy saw the newcomers, and there was very little resistance among the furtive and curious brown zoogs.
 They saw that they were beaten in advance, and turned from